trsqxyz/banvox/watchMeDance/Real Deal feat. Mereki.md

 I write my own song
 I bang my own drums
 We've all got scars
-So take off your mosk
+So take off your mask
-I;'m not a saint and
+I'm not a saint and
 I know you're not a sinner
 But all I'm trying say
 Is I can buy my own dinner